kyma-project/cloud-manager/docs/user/resources/04-70-10-aws-vpc-peering.md

 * ec2:CreateRoute
 * ec2:CreateTags

+Attach CloudManagerPeeringAccess policy to CloudManagerPeeringRole.

-AwsVpcPeering can be deleted at any time but the VPC peering connection in the remote account must be deleted manually.
+Kyma underlying cloud provider VPC peering connection is deleted as a part of AwsVpcPeering deletion, but remote VPC peering connection is left hanging, and must be deleted manually.

 ## Specification <!-- {docsify-ignore} -->